Chapter 21:

 Melissa tapped her hoof nervously on the ground, her chains jingled softly.

+In front of them stood a portly merchant with bolts of elaborate fabrics.
 His bearded face glistened with sweat, and a turban embroidered with gold sat atop his head.

 “What are you offering?” he asked, panting from the heat.

-His gaze flicked briefly to Melissa and Liviana.
+“We… uh… bring trade goods and…” His gaze flicked briefly to Melissa and Liviana. “…Other things.”

+The merchant nodded approvingly.
 “They look high quality.
 Selvarin, no less.
 Trying to make an impression, are you?”
+With a booming laugh, he nudged Lucius in the side.

 The voices coming from the Lords Tent soon grew louder, more threatening.
+They could hear the clash of metal and the splintering of wood.

+“It’s the same every time!” the merchant remarked.
 “First they argue for days about raids, new borders, and who gets to call the shots, and then they spend days drinking afterward.”

+Moments later, a group of soldiers stomped across the square.
 At their head was a man of immense stature, with black hair tied in a long braid.

-His cloak was trimmed with fur, a spiked saber hung at his belt that was taller than Lucius whole body, and his bare arms were covered in scars.
+His cloak was trimmed with fur, a spiked saber hung at his belt that was taller than Lucius whole body, his bare arms were covered in scars.

-The merchant glanced around as if to make sure no one was listening, then lowered his voice:
+The merchant glanced around as if to make sure no one was listening, then lowered his voice.

 “That’s Lord Calzorak, ruler of the eastern steppes.
 Dangerous man.
 He commands half an army of riders who follow him without question.
 They say he’s demanding the right to lead the next campaign.”

-Eventually, shouting erupted from the Lords Tent.
+Eventually, shouting erupted from inside the tent.

 A man flew backward out of the entrance, landing lifeless on the ground, a deep gash running across his entire body.

+Then Calzorak emerged, sword in hand.
 Stomping angrily, he left the tent and strode directly past the line of merchants.

 His eyes narrowed as he caught sight of Melissa, and he stopped abruptly, his gaze slowly roaming from her horns to her eyes and down to her hooves.

-“What… is that?” he asked in a rough voice.
+“What is... that?” he asked in a rough voice.

 Tagunel raised his hands.